pahimar/Equivalent-Exchange-3/README.md

 Gradle is used to execute the various build tasks when compiling EE3.

 1. Download and install Gradle.
-	* [Windows/Mac](http://www.gradle.org/downloads).
+	* [Windows/Mac download link](http://www.gradle.org/downloads).
 You only need the binaries, but choose whatever flavor you want.
 		* Unzip the package and put it wherever you want, eg `C:\Gradle`.
 	* Linux: Installation methods for certain popular flavors of Linux are listed below.
 If your distribution is not listed, follow the instructions specific to your package manager or install it manually [here](http://www.gradle.org/downloads).
 		* Gentoo: `emerge dev-java/gradle-bin`